junxit/us-congress-bills-110/bill.md

   >   - **(4)** *Hurricanes katrina and rita mapping priority* In updating and maintaining maps under this subsection, the Director shall—
   >     - **(A)** give priority to the updating and maintenance of maps of coastal areas affected by Hurricane Katrina or Hurricane Rita to provide guidance with respect to hurricane recovery efforts; and
   >     - **(B)** use the process of updating and maintaining maps under subparagraph (A) as a model for updating and maintaining other maps.
+  >   - **(5)** *Preventing delay of 100-year maps* In carrying out this section and this subsection, the Director shall take such actions as may be necessary to ensure that updating and publication of national flood insurance program rate maps to include a depiction of the 500-year floodplain does not in any manner delay the completion or publication of the program rate maps for the 100-year floodplain.
-  >   - **(5)** *Education program* The Director shall, after each update to a flood insurance program rate map, in consultation with the chief executive officer of each community affected by the update, conduct a program to educate each such community about the update to the flood insurance program rate map and the effects of the update.
+  >   - **(6)** *Education program* The Director shall, after each update to a flood insurance program rate map, in consultation with the chief executive officer of each community affected by the update, conduct a program to educate each such community about the update to the flood insurance program rate map and the effects of the update.
-  >   - **(6)** *Annual report* Not later than June 30 of each year, the Director shall submit a report to the Congress describing, for the preceding 12-month period, the activities of the Director under the program under this section and the reviews and updates of flood insurance program rate maps conducted under the program.
+  >   - **(7)** *Annual report* Not later than June 30 of each year, the Director shall submit a report to the Congress describing, for the preceding 12-month period, the activities of the Director under the program under this section and the reviews and updates of flood insurance program rate maps conducted under the program.
 Each such annual report shall contain the most recent report of the Technical Mapping Advisory Council pursuant to section 576(c)(3) of the National Flood Insurance Reform Act of 1994 (42 U.S.C.
 4101 note).
-  >   - **(7)** *Authorization of appropriations* There is authorized to be appropriated to the Director to carry out this subsection $400,000,000 for each of fiscal years 2008 through 2013.
+  >   - **(8)** *Authorization of appropriations* There is authorized to be appropriated to the Director to carry out this subsection $400,000,000 for each of fiscal years 2008 through 2013.

 - **(b)** *Reestablishment of Technical Mapping Advisory Council for ongoing mapping program*
   - **(1)** *Reestablishment* There is reestablished the Technical Mapping Advisory Council, in accordance with this subsection and section 576 of the National Flood Insurance Reform Act of 1994 (42 U.S.C.
 4101 note).
   - **(2)** *Membership* Paragraph (1) of section 576(b) of the National Flood Insurance Reform Act of 1994 (42 U.S.C.
 4101 note) is amended—
     - **(A)** in the matter preceding subparagraph (A), by striking “10” and inserting “14”;
-    - **(B)** by redesignating subparagraphs (E), (F), (G), (H), (I), and (J) as subparagraphs (F), (G), (H), (K), (M), and (N), respectively;
+    - **(B)** by redesignating subparagraphs (E), (F), (G), (H), (I), and (J) as subparagraphs (F), (G), (H), (K), (N), and (O), respectively;
     - **(C)** by inserting after subparagraph (D) the following new subparagraph:
       > - **(E)** a representative of the Corps of Engineers of the United States Army;